Table of Contents

 Human toothbrushes get designed with our mouths in mind.
 They’re larger, the bristles are stiffer (even soft brushes), and the angles suit our jaws.
 Dog toothbrushes come in two general varieties: a standard-looking brush and a finger brush.
 They’re a smaller scale, the bristles are gentler, and the angle fits your dog’s mouth.
-Finger brushes are fine for medium or large dogs, but unless you have tiny fingers, they’re oversized for small dogs.
+Finger brushes are fine for medium or large dogs, but they’re oversized for small dogs unless you have tiny fingers.
 Your dog will let you know what suits them.

 Dogs don’t rinse and spit.
 They swallow the toothpaste you use.
 As such, the ingredients need to be safe on their stomachs.
-Human toothpaste tends to contain chemicals that irritate the lining of a dog’s stomach – in a best-case scenario.
-Worst-case scenario, human toothpastes contain xylitol.
+Human toothpaste tends to contain chemicals that irritate a dog’s stomach lining – in a best-case scenario.
+Worst-case scenario, human toothpaste contains xylitol.
 This artificial sweetener is toxic to dogs.
 That fluoride we rely on?
 It’s another toxin for dogs.
 As such, stick to dog toothpaste.

 Choosing a Dog Toothpaste

 You know which ingredients to avoid (all human toothpaste is off the list).
 But which dog toothpastes are the best?
 There are a lot of them out there.
 According to Dr. Colleen Fox, DVM, at the Center of Veterinary Expertise (the amazing veterinarian who’s cared for my pets’ teeth), you want to check the label for the Veterinary Oral Health Council (VOHC) seal of approval.
 That seal indicates the dog toothpaste (or other product) retards plaque and tartar on teeth.